loshz/syspect/README.md

 ### Config
 The default config file is located at `/etc/syspect.conf`.
 A detailed example can be found [here](./config/syspect.conf).

+### Docker
+If you'd like to quickly get monitoring up and running, default Grafana and Prometheus configs have been included and can be ran using `docker compose up` from the project root dir.

 ## BPF
 TODO: document included bpf probes.